TXLiao/SimPRL/README.md

 Source code of the proposed method SimPRL in the paper "SimPRL: A Simple Contrastive Learning for Path Representation Learning by Joint GPS Trajectories and Road Paths" in IEEE TITS.

 If there are any questions, please start a question in Github.
-Or just contact the author email (if the response has delays).
+Or just contact the author via email (if the response has delays).
 ## Installation

 Install dependencies: